 115.17 (e): The PAQ indicated that agency policy requires that either criminal background record checks be conducted at least every five years for current employees and contractors who may have contact with inmates, or that a system is in place for otherwise capturing such information for current employees.
 DPSCS.020.0026, page 8 states that for each subordinate employee and contractor services provider who may have contact with an inmate, an appointing authority, or a designee, shall conduct a criminal records background check, at minimum, every five years, or have in place a system for otherwise capturing such information for current employees and contractors.
 The agency provided documentation illustrating the system they currently have in place to capture any arrests.
-A review of the documentation confirmed that all staff are fingerprinted and that the agency is notified by the State Police of any arrest by staff.
+A review of the documentation confirmed that staff are fingerprinted and that the agency is notified by the State Police of any arrest by staff.
 The interview with Human Resource staff indicated that criminal background record checks are completed through a query of the Criminal Justice Information Services (CJIS), National Crime Information Center (NCIC) and Maryland Telecommunication Enforcement Resource System (METERS) systems.
 She further stated that a reporting system housed in CJIS captures encounters an employee may have with a criminal justice system and this system notifies employers or any incidents.

 115.17 (f): DPSCS.020.0026, page 7 stated the HRSD shall inquire of each applicant and current employee who may have contact with an inmate directly about previous misconduct described in 04B(3) of this directive in: a written application or interview for employment or promotions; and an interview or written self-evaluation conducted as a part of a review of a current employee.
-A review of the Polygraph Questions for Mandated Positions confirms that individuals are required to answer the following questions: have you engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution?; have you been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse?; have you been accused of sexual harassment?.
+A review of the Polygraph Questions for Mandated Positions confirms that individuals are required to answer the following questions: have you engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution?; have you been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse?; have you been civilly or administratively adjudicated to have engaged in the activities described in question 1 or 2?; and have you ever been accused of sexual harassment?.
 A review of personnel files for four staff who were hired in the previous twelve months indicated that all four had answered the questions, and none had answered yes.

-Additionally, a review of two staff that were promoted confirmed that both had answered the PREA questions in writing prior to promotion.
+Additionally, a review of two staff who were promoted in the previous twelve months confirmed that both had answered the questions again prior to promotion.
 The Human Resource staff member stated that all new hires are required to complete a four question PREA form related to sexual abuse and sexual harassment during the application process, interview process and background check.
 Additionally, any employee applying for a mandated promotion is required to submit an updated PREA form.
 She further confirmed that staff have a continuing duty to disclose any previous misconduct.